dylanmarquezpr/Experiment-4/README.md

 <img width="338" height="171" alt="Screenshot 2025-09-18 004858" src="https://github.com/user-attachments/assets/351449c6-2324-4448-8a44-347dbca291f0" />

-This DataFrame highlights female examinees from Mindanao with an average score ≥ 55.
+This DataFrame highlights female examinees from Mindanao whose computed average score is at least 55.
+The table focuses on their Name, Track, Electronics grade, and calculated Average to provide a concise summary of qualified candidates based on the given conditions.

 ## 2. PROBLEM 2